-Annex 4 - Concerns/Complaints
+Annex 4 - Concerns/Complaints in respect of the Corporation Sole

-In line with the Northern Ireland Code of Good Practice and the arrangements in this Agreement the approach to concerns/complaints raised in respect of the Chief Inspector of CJI should be transparent and collaborative.
-The principle of early and open engagement is important, with the Department made aware of any concerns/complaints as soon as practicable.
+In line with the Northern Ireland Code of Good Practice and the arrangements in this transparent and collaborative.
+The principle of early and open engagement is important, with the DoJ made aware of any concerns/complaints as soon as practicable.